cwthom/shinyhelper/README.md

 ***

+## Development Version 0.2.0.9000

+The development version can be installed with the `devtools` package.
+It removes the dependency on `shinyjs` and gives greater control to the user on how to specify help content, including support for inline text defined in the UI.

+This will become shinyhelper 0.3.0 - hopefully in the near future!

+***

 ## Credits

 Obviously, this package would not be possible (or indeed meaningful) without the incredible [shiny](https://github.com/rstudio/shiny) and [shinyjs](https://github.com/daattali/shinyjs) packages.
 Full credit to them for all the actual work!